-- Risk-free interest rate based on yield rates of non-index linked U.S. Federal Reserve treasury bonds. - Expected volatility was calculated based on actual historical stock price movements of the Company together with companies in the same industry over a term that is equivalent to the expected term of the option. - Expected life the expected life was based on the expiration date of the warrants. - Expected dividend yield the Company does not expect to pay dividends to its shareholders in the foreseeable future.
+- Risk-free interest rate based on yield rates of non-index linked United States Federal Reserve treasury bonds. - Expected volatility -based on our actual historical stock price movements together with companies in the same industry over a term that is equivalent to the expected term of the option. - Expected life the expected life was based on the expiration date of the warrants. - Expected dividend yield we do not expect to pay dividends to our shareholders in the foreseeable future.